 There are key steps you should take in order to file a complaint.
 These include:

 Keep Detailed Records

-After the incident occurs, you have 180 days to file the claim with the EEOC.
-(This window is extended to 300 days if a state or local law prohibits harassment on the same basis.)
+After the incident occurs, you have 180 days to file the charge with the EEOC.
+This window is extended to 300 days if a state or local law prohibits harassment on the same basis.

-After the EEOC receives your claim, they will conduct an investigation into the incident.
-This may include contacting witnesses, interviewing coworkers and speaking with your employer.
+As part of the investigation, the EEOC may contact witnesses, interview co-workers, and speak with your employer.
 The EEOC might also visit your workplace or request documents associated with the incident.

-Once your file your claim, be aware that your employer is legally prohibited from punishing you for filing your claim -- they cannot fire you, lay you off or demote you for cooperating with an EEOC investigation or filing a claim.
+Once your file your charge, be aware that your employer is legally prohibited from punishing you for filing your claim—they cannot fire you, lay you off or demote you for cooperating with an EEOC investigation or filing a complaint.